 Play times tables games

 There are lots of games to help memorise and practise multiplications.
 In ‘tables tennis’, you serve an imaginary ball by asking your child a question; they return it by answering it as fast as they can!
 Or, use landmarks on your journeys, such as trees, for tables-inspired questions.
 These games can be played on the move, making them perfect for car journeys.
-Check out our blog for more ideas!
+Check out our blog for more creative ideas!